FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Trust Assessment Model

-Due to different QoS attributes may belong to different types (benefit and cost) and have different dimensions (i.e., measurement benchmark), there is a lack of comparability between them.
+Due to different QoS attributes may belong to different types (benefit and cost) and have different measurement benchmark, there is a lack of comparability between them.
 In order to eliminate the impact of these problems on the trust assessment results, the decision matrix $ \boldsymbol{B} $ needs to be normalized.